StewartalsopIII/meeting-diary/README.md

 meeting-diary input.mp4
 ```

+The tool will:

-The tool will show you the most significant contributions from each speaker and ask you to identify them.
+- Show you the most significant contributions from each speaker
+- Display context (what was said before and after)
+- Show previously identified speakers for context
+- Ask you to identify each speaker in turn

 2. Specify speakers up front:

 ```bash
 meeting-diary input.mp4 -s "John Smith" "Jane Doe"
 ```

-The interactive mode helps you accurately identify speakers by showing their most substantial contributions in context.
-You can disable it with `--no-interactive` if needed.

 ### All Options